armandogj1/helpful-tips/index.md

 # Full Stack Cheatsheets

-A collection of cheatsheets for some of the popular technologies used in Web Development.
+A collection of cheatsheets for some of the popular technologies used in Web Development

+This are short examples, for further information please visit the official documentation

+<h3 style='color: red'><strong>Not valid for use during the TA!</strong></h3>